goodmami/mrs-to-penman/README.md

 ./convert-redwoods.sh
 ```

-If you want to try different settings, edit `convert-redwoods.sh` and
+If you want to try different settings, edit `parameters.json` and add or
-use some of the commented-out options at the bottom of the file.
-See
-below for a description of the options.
+remove constraints.
+See below for a description of the constraints.

 # Parsing and Converting New Data